lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

     nonce OCTET STRING,
     -- contains the nonce of length len
-    -- provided by the Verifier indicated with hint expiry Time OPTIONAL,
+    -- provided by the Verifier indicated with hint expiry INTEGER OPTIONAL,
-    -- indicates how long the Verifier considers the -- nonce valid
+    -- indicates how long in seconds the Verifier considers -- the nonce valid
-    type OBJECT IDENTIFIER OPTIONAL,
+    type EVIDENCE-STATEMENT.&id({EvidenceStatementSet}) OPTIONAL,
-    -- indicates which Evidence type to request a nonce for hint EvidenceHint OPTIONAL
+    -- indicates which Evidence type to request a nonce for hint UTF8String OPTIONAL
     -- indicates which Verifier to request a nonce from }
 ~~~

 The end entity may request one or more nonces for different Verifier.
 The
-EVIDENCE-STATEMENT type and the EvidenceHint are defined in
+EVIDENCE-STATEMENT type is defined in
 {{I-D.ietf-lamps-csr-attestation}}.
 They allow the Attester to specify to
 the Relying Party which Verifier should be contacted to obtain a nonce.
 If a NonceRequest structure does not contain type or hint, the RA/CA should